 It seems that the coaching staff have an eye for youth talent, with the likes of Thomas Lemar and Kylian Mbappé turning heads throughout the season.
 They seem suited too, which is one of the key reasons Monaco have been so hard to play against this year.

 Having a level head has also helped the squad throughout the season.
-Jardim has repeatedly of league, cup and European victories, taking the pressure off his players and giving them the mental edge over stronger competition.
+Jardim has repeatedly played down his chances of league, cup and European victories, taking the pressure off his players and giving them the mental edge over stronger competition.
 Behind the scenes however, it seems that strong coaching mixed with a tight backroom staff is paying off greatly and Monaco will do well to hold onto some of their developing youngsters in the summer.